Below are resources to help support community child passenger safety outreach efforts.

 The National Highway Traffic Safety Administration provides free traffic safety marketing tools.
 The tools are intended for you to use to promote items such as child passenger safety, distracted driving awareness and seat belt safety.

 Dig into these free resources and enhance your highway safety efforts with free images, social media graphics and web videos.
-There is even a car seat safety toolkit: Think Safe, Ride Safe, Be Safe.
+Get resources on how to find and install the right car seat for your child.

 NHTSA Image Galleries